sir-lab/data-release/README_data_release_2025.md

 ## Huawei Public time series (2025)

-These files contain the time series quantiles of different metrics on our platform per function, such as totalCost (function execution time) or cold start time.
+These files contain the time series of different metrics on our platform per function, including quantiles of totalCost (function execution time) or cold start time.
 We also include the number of requests, number of pods, and number of cold starts.

 **Length:** 31 days